-Transfer to Takayama (old town in mountainous countryside) by train for overnight stay in Tanabe Ryokan (traditional inn with hot springs).
+Transfer to Takayama (old town in mountainous countryside) by train for overnight stay in the Hidatei Hanaougi Ryokan Hotel, which enjoys natural hot springs.
 Afternoon walking tour of Takayama including Jinya (Edo period).

 Morning in Shirakawa-go (World Heritage site) including gassho-zukuri farmhouses and museum.
 Afternoon: transfer to Kanazawa for three nights at Daiwa Roynet Hotel.
 Evening lecture: Art and Culture of the Kaga Domain in the Edo Period.

 Kanazawa: Kenroku-en garden, old streets of samurai residences, DT Suzuki Museum (commemorating the Zen master) and 21st century Museum of Contemporary Art.

 Further visits in Kanazawa including local lacquer workshop and Yasue Gold Leaf Museum.
 Free evening.